TeamDman/Vehicular-Game-Theory/platoongame/README.md

 1509.02971.pdf CONTINUOUS CONTROL WITH DEEP REINFORCEMENT LEARNING
 p4.
 We create a copy of the actor and critic networks, Q′(s, a|θQ′) and μ′(s|θμ′) respectively, that are used for calculating the target values.
 The weights of these target networks are then updated by having them slowly track the learned networks: θ′ ← τ θ + (1 − τ )θ′ with τ  1.
 This means that the target values are constrained to change slowly, greatly improving the stability of learning.

+# Notes

+RLLib slack response regarding my PPO not working

+---

+1. I personally would not use curiosity exploration until after I got a baseline version working first.
+2. Does your observation include information about which row it is deciding an action for.
+You are not using framestacking or an rnn policy in your config.
+A pure feedforward policy could not learn to keep track of that information on its own.
+3. You want to keep your rewards smaller preferably between 0 and 1.
+Also I have found that I get much better results it I return an instantaneous reward rather than cumulative on each step.
+So for example +/- for the square that was just turned on.
+Then at the end you can supply a terminal reward for the overall score.
+The reason is because targrt values will based on the return which will be a discounted sum of all the rewards in that episode.
+That adds a lot of extra counting of rewards and it makes it harder to distinguish good actions from bad ones (credit assignment).
+4. Rllib's implementation of value clipping will Clio if the values loss is greater than 10.
+I would bet, given your rewards, that almost all of your experience steps are bring clipped.
+When a step is clipped, it will not be learned on.
+You can set the vf_clip to float("inf") to disable and see if that makes a difference.
+Whatcha or for Nan's during training if you do that though. (edited)